 by the sword I’ll search endless whiles,

-for that private who left me at 9 in the evening
+for ‘those friends’ who left me at 9 in the evening

 sitting trenches and shadowing guile.

-I tap on his shoulder, tender his pain
+I tap on cold shoulders, tender their pain

-his last breathe is the love for brethren on shores
+one last breath is the love for brethren on shores

 waving light toward a son of lost psalms.

-I was digging a grave meant for my tears
+I was digging the graves meant for my tears

-crouching solely beside the man I knew, not
+crouching solely beside the men I didn’t know

-but he was my friend during moments to die
+but they were friends during moments to die

 I fall to my knees, sodden rains tie me down